 Start posting minutes at pool message board.
 Note there is an additional message board for 15th Street entrance, if anyone will mount.

-Post minutes on Fox-Lake.net after Board approves if password protected.
+It might be possible to post minutes on Fox-Lake.net after Board approves if they can be password protected.
 Process to notify neighbors of user id and password if website can support.

 Write articles about important board actions for newsletter.

-Purchase: portable FLHOA Board Meeting here tonight 7 pm sign to put in front yard of host/hostess home.
+Purchase: portable “FLHOA Board Meeting here tonight 7 pm” sign to put in front yard of host/hostess home.
 A motion was made to get a sign made.
 It was seconded and passed.

 2022 Directory - Terri Kirk nearly has it done.
 Directory will be completed so it can be distributed with pool newsletter.

-Plan opening of summer pool event - Date is Sunday, May 29 from 5 pm to 7 pm.
+Plan opening of summer pool event/Pool Party - Date is Sunday, May 29 from 5 pm to 7 pm.

 Research was conducted for options by Ranell Zurmehly.
 The goal was looking for ways to improve or refresh event because some neighbors have made references to ageism of Board.